Rashad-Muntar/LifeStye-Article/README.md

-# Social Media
+# Life style Article Web Application

-> This a rails app that allow users to signup and login. a The signed up users can create post to which is associated to the user's account and it is associated to a category.
-User is able to vote an article and user is able to bookmar the article as well.
+> This a rails app that allow users to signup and login. a The signed up users can create an Article to which is associated to the user's account and it is associated to a category.
+User is able to vote an article and user is able to bookmark the article as well.
 Built with Ruby on Rails 6.
 ## Built With

 - Ruby on Rails MVC Framework.